cosmos/cosmos-sdk/cosmovisor/README.md

 Open a new terminal window and submit an upgrade proposal along with a deposit and a vote (these commands must be run within 20 seconds of each other):

 ```
-./build/simd tx gov submit-proposal software-upgrade test1 --title upgrade --description upgrade --upgrade-height 100 --from validator --yes
+./build/simd tx gov submit-proposal software-upgrade test1 --title upgrade --description upgrade --upgrade-height 200 --from validator --yes
 ./build/simd tx gov deposit 1 10000000stake --from validator --yes
 ./build/simd tx gov vote 1 yes --from validator --yes
 ```

-The upgrade will occur automatically at height 100.
-Note: you may need to change the upgrade height in the snippet above.
+The upgrade will occur automatically at height 200.
+Note: you may need to change the upgrade height in the snippet above if your test play takes more time.